 And here are three home phones to avoid

 Our testing has shown that price and brand are no indicators of whether a cordless phone is going to be excellent or not.
 Almost every brand with a top-scoring cordless phone also has the odd dud, whether it's a big brand such as BT, Panasonic, Philips or Gigaset, or a smaller manufacturer like Binatone or iDect.
 Make sure you steer clear of the models below, as you can pick a much better cordless phone that will last for years, rather than something you'll soon want to replace.

-Don’t Buy cordless phones for 2018
+Don’t Buy cordless phones

 It might be cheap as chips, but it's not worth picking up this cordless phone no matter what the price is.
 The ring volume is low, the display is hard to read and the call sound quality is low.
 Although the manual states this phone can block 100 specific phone numbers, we couldn't add any more once we reached 20.